BDA-KTS/claim_similarity_retrieval/README.md

    `python claim_similarity_MH.py`

-2. Method should ask for user input.
+2. Method will ask for user input.
      - Input the text/input sentence similar to which claims should be fetched
      - If the user doesn't input anything, a default sample sentence is used, and the program informs the user.
 The default input sentence can be found in the [sample_input.txt](sample_input.txt) file